mmore500/joinem/README.md

                         Additional keyword arguments to pass to the file opening call.
 Provide as 'key=value'.
                         Specify multiple kwargs by using this flag multiple times.
 Arguments will be evaluated as Python expressions.
-Example: 'infer_schema_length=None'
+Example: 'infer_schema_length=None' --sink-kwarg SINK_KWARGS
+                        Additional keyword arguments to pass to the file sink call.
+Provide as 'key=value'.
+Specify multiple kwargs by using this flag multiple times.
+Arguments will be evaluated as Python expressions.
+Example: 'compression="lz4"'

 Provide input filepaths via stdin.
 Example: find path/to/ -name '*.csv' | python3 -m joinem out.csv
 ```